buzzgreyday/sspaghetty/README.md

 Setup your Hetzner project __**name (or rename) the project `Constellation`**__, deploy your server and __**setup the firewall rules.
 Create an API token with read and write permissions.**__

 ### 2. Download and Install

+> [!IMPORTANT]
+> If your on Windows 10 or above, you can use WSL (Windows Subsystem for Linux).
+Here's how

 This step only has to be done once.
 Make sure you have `PATH="$PATH:~./local/bin"` among your Ubuntu paths.